ZhiGroup/DeepENDO/Readme.md

 **Original T2 brain extracted MRI and reconstructed image from 128 dim latent space**
 ![Original T2 brain extracted MRI and reconstructed image from 128 dim latent space](files/T2_lightbox.png)

+### Acknowledgements

+This work was supported by grants from the National Institute of Aging (U01 AG070112-01A1).
+In addition, L.G. is supported in part by NIH grants UL1TR003167 and R01NS121154.

 ### How to Cite: